 • Use pre-minced garlic or garlic powder instead of fresh garlic.

-Meal-Prep and Storing Leftovers
+Storing Leftovers

-Maine Lobster Rolls vs Connecticut Lobster Rolls
+What’s The Difference Between Maine Lobster Rolls and Connecticut Lobster Rolls

 The difference between a Maine lobster roll and a Connecticut lobster roll is purely how the meat is prepared and served.
 Maine-style lobster rolls are cold lobster rolls and typically use mayonnaise, which is more like a lobster salad.
 In contrast, Connecticut-style lobster rolls are served with warm lobster meat and melted butter, which is my personal favorite way to enjoy them.
 Both are served on a buttery toasted bun.

-• When choosing lobster meat, you’ll traditionally want to use frozen lobster meat or fresh whole lobster, which will give you large chunks of lobster.
+When choosing lobster meat, you’ll traditionally want to use frozen lobster meat or fresh whole lobster, which will give you large chunks of lobster.
 Lobster tail meat is more affordable, but the texture will be more like shrimp.
 If you are landlocked and don’t have easy access to fresh lobster, you can indeed order it and have it shipped overnight.
 It is spendy, but fresh is worth the money if you want to splurge for good lobster rolls.

 Connecticut Lobster Roll